 The apex is not reached by sprinting to the summit.
 The apex is a habit.
 Small daily choices.
 Decisions made at the right altitude.
 Discipline that compounds.
 Constraints that force clarity.
 The constraints here are real.
 And they make the work better.

-Some people think I am limiting myself by not quitting to go full time.
-That I am leaving money on the table.
-That I should chase growth.
-But they are thinking about the wrong metric.
-The metric is not speed.
-The metric is durability.
-The question is not whether I can ship ten apps in five years.
-The question is whether the apps I ship will still be worth using in five years.
-Whether a property manager will wake up in 2031 and think about PropertyGuard the same way I think about the best tools I have used.
-Not because they are flashy.
-Because they work, and they never surprise you by breaking.
+The metric I care about is durability.
+Not how many apps I can ship in five years, but whether the apps I ship will still be worth using in five years.
+Whether a property manager will wake up in 2031 and think about DwellAtlas the way you think about the best tools you have used.
+Not because it is flashy.
+Because it works, and it stays the way you expect it to.

 I am building Teal Apex Group because the market needs software built with craft, from someone who is actually operating.
 The commitments in my life keep the craft honest.
 The finished work speaks.
 The apex is a habit.
 The work is finished, and it never is.